WAR ON WOMEN

 War On Women are neither a crew of young bucks nor a contagion of seasoned legends.
 They don’t fit neatly into metalloid machismo or hulking hardcore tropes.
 They have nothing to prove, and there’s nothing more delightfully dangerous than that.

-Shawna Potter - Vocals • Brooks Harlan - Guitar • Jennifer Vito - Guitar • Suzanne Werner - Bass • Ben Jones - Drums
+Shawna Potter - Vocals • Brooks Harlan - Guitar • Jennifer Vito - Guitar • Suzanne Werner - Bass • Dave Cavalier - Drums